 - The email address and physical address we can send you a certificate.

 Your pet will be registered and added to our database as soon as our manager confirms all the info.
-After that, you will find a copy of the certificate at your email address.
 If there are any questions, our team customer support will gladly help you with everything.

 If you are not sure whether you can qualify for dog emotional support, here is a list of mental health issues that require moral support and companionship in order not to be so harsh on a person: